-Motivated by this observation, PostMan incorporates a number of middleboxes called helpers, which batch small packets for the server experiencing bursty traffic (called "helpee" in the rest of the paper), so that the helpee can enjoy the low overhead of processing large packets.
-This approach essentially offloads the constant overhead associated with each small packet from the helpee to the helpers.
+Motivated by this observation, PostMan incorporates several middleboxes called helpers, which batch small packets for the server experiencing bursty traffic (called "helpee" in the rest of the paper), so that the helpee can enjoy the low overhead of processing large packets.
+This approach essentially offloads the constant overhead associated with each small packet from the helpee to the helpers, so as to improve the throughput of helpees.
+Hence, the overloaded helpees can enjoy the performance gain despite the additional data transfer via helpers, especially when the load so high that the bandwidth of helpees is saturated.

-This approach brings several benefits: first, PostMan does not require the time-consuming data migration.
+This approach brings several benefits: first, PostMan does not require time-consuming data migration.
 Instead, it only requires the clients to re-connect to the helpers, which can be completed within hundreds of milliseconds as shown in our evaluation.
 Second, PostMan can incrementally deploy new networking stacks on helpers and allow other servers to still use traditional stacks.
-Third, PostMan can use multiple helpers to accelerate one helpee, which means its capability is not limited by the power of a single machine.
+Third, PostMan can use multiple helpers to accelerate one helpee, which means its capacity is not limited by the power of a single machine.
 Finally, offloading batching opens up new opportunities for further optimization: we observe that packets to the same destination have significant redundancy in their packet headers (e.g., same destination IP and port).
-By removing such redundancy, Post-Man is able to achieve a considerable reduction in bandwidth consumption at the helpee.
+By removing such redundancy, PostMan can achieve a considerable reduction in bandwidth consumption at the helpee.

-Of course, PostMan has its own limitation: if load imbalance lasts long, PostMan will be more expensive than data migration because incorporating helpers incurs additional data transfer and extra server resource.
-Therefore, we expect PostMan and data migration to be complementary to mitigate load imbalance: for unexpected bursty traffic, we can activate PostMan to accelerate the heavily-loaded server first; if such burst continues to happen regularly, we can migrate data when the machine is less busy; after data migration is completed, we can disable PostMan to minimize cost.
+Of course, PostMan has its limitation under specific scenarios: if load imbalance lasts long, PostMan will be more expensive than data migration because incorporating helpers incurs extra server resource.
+Therefore, we expect PostMan and data migration to be complementary to mitigate load imbalance: for unexpected bursty traffic, we can activate PostMan to accelerate the heavily-loaded server first; if such burst continues to happen regularly, we can migrate data since the machine is less busy with the acceleration of PostMan; after data migration is completed, we can disable PostMan to minimize cost.
 As a result, the helpers would not be active for a long time.
-Moreover, since PostMan only targets the servers experiencing bursty traffic, we can use a few helpers for a large cluster to further reduce cost.
+Moreover, since PostMan only targets the servers experiencing bursty traffic and can efficiently process packets, we can use a few helpers for a large cluster to further reduce cost.

 The idea of batching small requests to improve performance is certainly not novel.
 The key novelty of PostMan lies in its observation that, for the purpose of mitigating unexpected load imbalance, batching should be performed remotely and on demand: remote batching allows PostMan to accelerate a heavily-loaded server with the help of resource from other servers; on-demand batching allows PostMan to minimize the overhead by only helping those servers experiencing bursty traffic.
-To realize these ideas, PostMan includes three main components:
+To realize these ideas, PostMan includes four main features: